20 Steps to Secure Your WordPress Site in 2022

 A firewall sits between the network that hosts your WordPress site and all other networks and automatically prevents unauthorized traffic from entering your network or system from the outside.
 They work to keep out the malicious activity by eliminating a direct connection between your network and other networks.

 We recommend installing a Web Application Firewall (WAF) plugin to protect your WordPress site.
-With the CMS Hub, your site will come with WAF within the platform.
+With the Content Hub, your site will come with WAF within the platform.
 As with everything else on this list, carefully deliberate which type of firewall and which plugin works best for your needs before making your choice.

 9. Back up your website.